 The Open Heart Project Mommy Sangha: A supportive gathering of moms, stepmoms, and grandmothers to practice meditation together and share our wisdom

-Our February 8th gathering will be another of our hour long Quarterly Check-ins where we will be joined by our guest presenter Ariela Rosenstein who will talk about mindfulness for kids.
+Our May 10th gathering will be another of our hour long Quarterly Check-ins where Jenna Hollenstein will talk about mindful and intuitive eating for kids.

 It’s also a chance to discuss our practice, past gatherings and things we’d like to see discussed in the future.